French Troops Try To Restore Order In Crisis-hit New Caledonia - UrduPoint

 French Troops Try To Restore Order In Crisis-hit New Caledonia

-Bands of heavily armed French marines and police patrolled the capital Noumea, where streets were filled with debris from another night of violence that has already killed five people and injured hundreds.
+Bands of heavily armed French marines and police patrolled the capital Noumea, where streets were filled with debris from another night of violence that had already killed five people and injured hundreds.

-AFP reporters in the city's Magenta district saw vehicles and buildings burned, with a phalanx of riot police on the scene trying to reassert government control.
+AFP reporters in the city's Magenta district saw vehicles and buildings burned, with a phalanx of riot police trying to reassert government control.

 Overnight, residents reported hearing gunfire, the drone of helicopter rotors and "massive explosions" -- what seemed to be gas canisters blowing up inside a building that was set alight.

-For days Helene, aged 42, has been manning makeshift barricades with neighbours, taking two-to-three-hour shifts as they wait for thousands of French security forces being flown 17,000 kilometres (10,600 miles) to impose order.
+Helene, aged 42, told AFP that she and neighbours had been manning makeshift barricades in two-to-three-hour shifts, as they waited for thousands of French security forces being flown 17,000 kilometres (10,600 miles) to impose order.

-"At night we hear shooting, and things going off," she told AFP.
-"Helicopters, and army planes landing -- which is sweet music to our ears."
+"At night we hear shooting, and things going off," she said.
+"Helicopters and army planes landing -- which is sweet music to our ears."

 For almost a week, the usually unhurried oceanside city has been convulsed.